-Juju works with your cloud to ensure that, in the event of an IaaS outage, not all units of an application will go down at the same time, maximising your application's availability.
+Juju works with OpenStack, Amazon EC2 and Azure providers to ensure that in the event of an IaaS outage, not all units of a service will go down at the same time.

-Each deployed application is considered a 'distribution group'.
-Every time a unit is added to a distribution group, Juju will spread out units to best ensure high availability.
-As long as the charm and the charm's application are well written, you can rest assured that IaaS downtime will not affect your application.
+Each deployed service is considered a "distribution group", and so are state servers.
+Every time a unit is added to a distribution group, Juju will work to ensure that the its members are spread out to ensure high availability.
+As long as the charm and the charm's service are well written, you can rest assured that IaaS downtime will not affect your application.

-Commands you already use for scaling now ensure your applications are always available. e.g.
+Commands you already use for scaling now ensure your services are always available. e.g.

-The way this works depends on whether Juju uses 'availability zones' or 'availability sets'.
+The way this works depends on whether Juju uses Availability Zones or Availability Sets for that provider.

 If you do not specify a zone explicitly, Juju will automatically and uniformly distribute units across the available zones within the region.
+The spread is based on density of instance "distribution groups".
 This can be overridden with a placement directive:

 juju bootstrap --to zone=us-east-1b juju add-machine zone=us-east-1c

-Juju supports availability sets on Microsoft's Azure.
-As long as at least two units are deployed, Azure guarantees 99.95% availability of the application overall.
-Exposed ports are automatically load-balanced across all units within the application.
+Juju supports Availability Sets on Microsoft's Azure.
+As long as at least two units are deployed, Azure guarantees 99.95% availability of the service overall.
+Exposed ports are automatically load-balanced across all units within the service.
 Using availability sets disables manual placement and the "add-machine" command.

 Once an environment has been bootstrapped, you cannot change whether it uses availability sets.
 You would have to tear it down and create a new environment.